abhishekarya1/Hash-Define-myNotes/content/system-design/book-1.md

 - store counter for each fixed-sized window as well as logs

-- discard expired logs, for an incoming request increment counter for the corresponding fixed-window ts, check by adding all counters in the current log, allow if below limit
+- for an incoming request increment counter for the corresponding fixed-window ts, check by adding all counters in the current log, allow if below limit

-- remove all fixed-window counters after each window duration
+- remove all fixed-window counter logs after each window duration

 - fixed-window duration (smaller), window duration, window size